-The Taranaki Civil Defence Emergency Management (CDEM) Group has identified key areas for development: expansion and re-deployment of the Taranaki Emergency Management Office (TEMO) functions and responsibilities, to support and mentor district councils in delivery of CDEM functions at the local level and re-structuring of previous governance and administrative delivery of CDEM activities.
+The Taranaki Civil Defence Emergency Management (CDEM) Group has identified key areas for development, particularly the expansion and re-deployment of the Taranaki Emergency Management Office (TEMO) functions and responsibilities, to support and mentor district councils in delivery of CDEM functions at the local level, and re-structuring of previous governance and administrative delivery of CDEM activities.
 The Group Plan reflects the reviewed arrangements and agreements.
 Related work projects being implemented include identification and implementation of territorial authority responsibilities and functions; ongoing analysis of and research into hazards and risks for the Taranaki region; strategic recovery planning; responding to Government CDEM sector reform; renovation and redevelopment of the TEMO building; a comprehensive training programme; and adoption and implementation of an annual work plan incorporating governance, risk identification and reduction, organisational resilience, and capacity and capability enhancement.
 Taranaki CDEM Group has undertaken an internally-driven audit, to track progress since the 2015 MCDEM review, with significant improvements scored in all areas.
+Final financial and operational performance against the 2019/2020 workplan and budget has been reported in September 2020, including budget allowances and estimates.